patrimart/monadness-js/README.md

 ### orElse

+Returns the right value or the result of the given function.

 ```js
 orElse (f: () => Either<L, R>)
 ```

 ### map

+Applies the function to the value and wraps the result in another Either.

 ```js
 map <S> (f: (a: R) => S): Either<L, S>